‘Money,’ in July 1964 and according to Lennon and McCartney anyway, ‘Can’t buy love.’

 I believe the fictional Rattenfänger von Hameln, the Rat-Catcher, or Pied Piper of Hamelin, used a similar approach, on the Townspeople who failed to honour their obligation.

 ‘Twitter have claimed that false, bogus or spam accounts make up less than 5% of its total active users.
 According to the Twitter terms and conditions, the buying and selling of followers is banned, with culprits facing suspension if caught.’

-NOTE: There are distinct ways of identifying these bogus and fake accounts, which I will be outlining in a later article on the Outlaw.
+NOTE: There are distinct ways of identifying these bogus and fake accounts, which I will be outlining in a later article on this site.